 So next time you decide to have a bowl of pineapple for dessert, know your body is thanking you!
 This pineapple green smoothie is a great cold weather boost for your body’s immune system as well as your energy.

-- Beginner's Luck Green Smoothie: this is a great one for kids!
+- Best Green Smoothie: this is a great one for kids!

 - Pineapple Mint Smoothie: super refreshing and a great way to use that herb garden